 This post discusses how Nifty Options settlement is done.

 First thing you must know is that in India Nifty options are cash-settled.
 These are European-style settlements.
 A cash-settled option is a type of option for which actual physical delivery of the underlying asset or security is not required.
 The settlement results in a cash payment + brokerage and taxes, instead of settling in stocks, bonds, commodities or any other asset.
-In India, options are allowed for trading before expiration (American style).
-Which means a trader can buy/sell an option and finish the trade before expiry ant time he/she wants.
-However, in European style cash settlement, the option contract owner is required to hold until expiration.
+In India, options are allowed for trading before expiration (European style).
+You cannot exercise Options in India before the expiry date (you can only sell them off to other buyers), which means a trader can buy/sell an option and finish the trade before expiry any time they want.
+However, in American style, the option contract owner is required to hold until expiration.

 Though stock options settlements in India is moving towards cash settlement before expiry, however, if held until expiry then physical delivery of the stock is required.
 Here is the news report that you can read: